aldenso/golang-mongodb-microservice-example/README.md

 This is a small example for a restful service using golang, mongodb and gorilla

-Still in progress, needs a lot of improvements...

 My lab consist in only one app server and one mongodb server

 Mongodb_Address: "192.168.125.60:27017"

 APP_Address: "192.168.125.1:8080"

 List todos: